-- For an engagement, the engagement partner shall ensure that the reasoning for a decision to provide non-audit / additional services, and any safeguards adopted and why they are effective, is appropriately documented prior to an engagement letter for the service being issued to an entity relevant to an engagement. - 5.33 Matters to be documented include any significant judgments concerning: - threats identified; - safeguards adopted and the reasons why they are considered to be effective; and - communication with those charged with governance.

-5.34 In situations where a management threat is identified in connection with the provision of non-audit / additional services, this documentation will include the assessment of the persons conducting the engagement of whether there is informed management.
+- 5.32 For an engagement, the engagement partner shall ensure that the reasoning for a decision to provide non-audit / additional services, and any safeguards adopted and why they are effective, is appropriately documented prior to an engagement letter for the service being issued to an entity relevant to an engagement. - 5.33 Matters to be documented include: - threats identified; - safeguards adopted and why they are considered to be effective in responding to the specific threats identified; - any significant judgements concerning the potential threats and proposed safeguards; and - Where relevant, how the Objective and Reasonable Third Party Test was applied; - communication with those charged with governance. - 5.34 In situations where a management threat is identified in connection with the provision of non-audit / additional services, this documentation will include the assessment of the persons conducting the engagement of whether there is informed management.